Go to Homepage

 Now I would be remiss if I didn’t pass their warnings on as I am sure they are not completely baseless.
 However, my experience was completely tame.
 Most common problems occur outside clubs while waiting for taxis.
 If worried ask a car to wait for you although the venues visited for this Bishkek guide had clearly designated taxi stands full of cabs and large security details.

-Best Bishkek hotels and the friendliest budget guesthouses
+Hotels and the budget guesthouses

 Bishkek hotels for business travellers, Hyatt Regency

-Hyatt Regency facade/ photo: hotel
+Hyatt Regency serves up brisk service/ photo: hotel

-In terms of accommodation Bishkek has something to offer everyone.
-The high end is dominated by the Hyatt Regency (191 Abdrahmanov Street, www.bishkek.regency.hyatt.com, tel: [996-312] 661-234).
+The high end is dominated by the Hyatt Regency (191 Abdrahmanov Street, www.hyatt.com, tel: [996-312] 661-234).
 This centrally located five-star is 35 minutes from the airport offering 178 comfortable rooms and some of the best amenities in Kyrgyzstan.
 You’ll find a splash of colourful culture in each 28sq m room, complete with Broadband Internet, satellite TV, safe, tea and coffee facilities and hairdryer.
 The hotel also offers several restaurants, an “Opera Lounge”, outdoor swimming pool, six meeting rooms and a ballroom.
-Activities such as white-water rafting, heli-skiing, trekking, and jeep safaris can be organised via the hotel.
-Hyatt Regency claims to be the only five-star hotel in Bishkek and makes the most of it with sky-high rates (from US$280).
+Activities such as white-water rafting, heli-skiing, trekking, cultural tours and jeep safaris can be organised via the hotel.
+Hyatt Regency claims to be the only five-star hotel in Bishkek and makes the most of it with sky-high rates that had dropped to US$185 for say October 2021.

 And that’s about the long and short of the good Bishkek hotels.
 On to the smaller hotels, where the Silk Road Lodge (229, Abdymomunova Street, www.silkroadlodge.kg, tel: [996-312] 324-889), makes a good impression with extremely friendly and knowledgeable staff who can help you with just about any travel planning needs.
 Of course it helps that it’s run by the Celestial Mountain Tour Company.
-The small 28-room hotel sits close to the Central Park and is a few minute’s walk from the many of Bishkek's best restaurants.
+The small 28-room hotel sits close to the Central Park and is a few minutes’ walk from the many of Bishkek's best restaurants.
 Rooms start small (24sq m to 48sq m) but all are homely and delightfully kitsch.

 While there may not be a lot to see in Bishkek it will certainly feel like you’ve experienced a lot.
 And despite a lack of pictures in your camera, the stories of Kyrgystan travel to relay to friends and family will provide a far more colourful snapshot of this eccentric city.
+Better yet, if you have the money and the moxie, why not travel up the hill to Alamedin Gorge where the horses will whinny appreciatively at your latest camera gear.
+Or venture a bit deeper 40km south to sample the alpine valleys of the scenic Ala Archa National Park nestled in the Tian Shan Mountains and accessible by bus via the hamlets and sanatoriums and weekend homes of Koy Tash.

 Send us your Feedback / Letter to the Editor

-Note: Telephone and fax numbers, e-mails, website addresses, rates and other details may change or get dated.
+NOTE: Telephone and fax numbers, e-mails, website addresses, rates and other details may change or get dated.
 Please check with your dealer/agent/service-provider or directly with the parties concerned.
 SmartTravel Asia accepts no responsibility for any inadvertent inaccuracies in this article.
 Links to websites are provided for the viewer's convenience.
 SmartTravel Asia accepts no responsibility for content on linked websites or any viruses or malicious programs that may reside therein.
 Linked website content is neither vetted nor endorsed by SmartTravelAsia.
 Please read our Terms & Conditions.